 Living History

-Living History is a programme designed for students in which second- and third-generation Holocaust survivors and people with connections to the Holocaust visit schools and recount their families’ experiences and stories.
+Living History is a programme designed for students in which second- and third-generation Holocaust survivors and people with connections to the Holocaust recount their families’ experiences and stories over a 45 minute Zoom presentation.

 The Living History programme aims to emphasise the contemporary resonance of the Holocaust to students.
 Speakers in the programme include: